SMSF Explained - SMSF Set-up

 How to set up an SMSF?

 Setting up a self-managed super fund can seem like a very complicated and involved process.
-Whilst it is more involved than joining other super funds, the partner you choose to provide professional advice helping you set up and manage your SMSF can lead to significantly varied customer experiences- some far more seamless than others.
+However, the partner you choose to provide professional advice helping you set up and manage your SMSF can lead to significantly varied customer experiences - some far more seamless than others (scroll down to see how Stake Super does the SMSF set-up heavy lifting for you!).

 What are the steps to set up an SMSF?